menu icon

 spatula reshaping cookies

 Allow cookies to cool on a baking sheet for 3-5 minutes then transfer to a wire cooling rack.
+Store cooled cookies in an airtight container.
+They'll stay soft for several days!

 stack of Mama Kelce's cookies

-Mama Kelce's cookies on parchment paper
+Mama kelce cookies on parchment paper

 Mama Kelce's Chocolate Chip Cookie Recipe